Shop

 Unlike anywhere else in the country, those wires cross at Bale Breaker, right at the heart of everything.

-Because at this family-run brewery, wife-and-husband team Meghann Quinn and Kevin Quinn and Meghann’s brother (also) Kevin Quinn (known as “Smitty”) aren’t just making beer, they’re growing it, too.
-Well, that is one of the beer’s main ingredients.
+Because at this family-run brewery, wife-and-husband team Meghann Quinn and Kevin Quinn and Meghann’s brother (also) Kevin Smith (known as “Smitty”) aren’t just making beer, they’re growing it, too.
+Well, that is, one of the beer’s main ingredients.

 “To our knowledge, we’re the only [brewery] on a commercial hop farm, and we’re the only one that grows all their own hops,” Kevin told me as he walked us around the 16,000-sq-ft facility in Yakima, WA.
 “In our year-round beers, one hundred percent of the hops in there we grow.”